Transliterated Name | Source | Name |

 Nigro (2008:87 n.
 30)

-also pointed to destructions in
+also pointed to similar destruction at:

 Such a conflagration apparently caused by an earthquake is attested to also at Megiddo (Finkelstein, Ussishkin and Peersmann 2006, 49–50)

-phase 3 (EB II) ends in a fierce conflagration (Douglas 2007, 27-28), though it is not surely ascribable to an earthquake.
+phase 3 (EB II) ends in a fierce conflagration (Douglas 2007, 27–28), though it is not surely ascribable to an earthquake

 16 Usually the elevation of the inner foot of the main city-wall is around 0.5-1 m